 The first African slaves were brought to Jamestown, Virginia in 1619.
+The United States recently recognized the Four Hundredth Anniversary of slavery in America.
+Yes, it still exists.
 When the Confederate flag was created at the outbreak of the Civil War, America had been importing, torturing, raping, hanging, and selling slaves for 240 years.
 The racism existed long before the Confederate flag was ever created.
 George M. Fredrickson, a former Stanford University Professor of History and best known for his work in the fields of comparative history, and the study of racism and white supremacy had this to say about racism in America.

 People everywhere, through history, have sometimes been beastly to members of groups they though of as different.
 What is distinctive about racism in the West is the development of a full scale systematic ideology to explain why these others deserved bad treatment.
 And that theory was necessary only because modern Western society was unlike most others and did not share the assumption that human beings were created equal, and thus had nothing to explain away.